 News New York, Paris launch summer culture partnership "Monchichi" will be showing in October as part of BAM's Brooklyn/Paris Exchange.
 Photo Credit: Christopher Duggan, courtesy Jacob’s Pillow Dance By Ivan Pereira firstname.lastname@example.org @IvanPer4 Updated June 7, 2016 7:07 PM Print Share fbShare Tweet gShare Email The City of Light and the Big Apple, two of the world’s great cities, have inextricable cultural ties going back decades.
 Now, leaders of both cities aim to enhance that connection through “The Paris-New York Tandem,” an exchange program through October in which Parisian artists bring their work to New York and vice versa.
 “Our two metropolises have been undeniably influenced by one another through a constant, free-flowing exchange of ideas and artistic innovations,” Mayor Bill de Blasio said in a statement.
 The program kicks off Tuesday night with a screening of the French New Wave classic “Breathless” as the first movie in the NYC: Films on the Green series, which will show 10 films that feature Paris for free in city parks during the summer.
 Other events include French plays at BAM and an exhibition of the wardrobe of Countess Greffulhe at the Museum at the Fashion Institute of Technology in the fall.
 A full list of events is available at www.nyc.gov/ParisTandem.
 By Ivan Pereira email@example.com @IvanPer4 Ivan has been a staff reporter with amNewYork since May 2012 and covers breaking news, politics and enterprise stories.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.